pitfail/pitfail-reports/report2/report2.rst

 High Frequency Trading and Automatic Drone Traders ..................................................

 High Frequency Trading is a power player in today's current stock market.
-As a side project, Pitfail will try to implement such a system that is automated and performs many transactions (in our case) per minute.
+As a side project, PitFail will try to implement such a system that is automated and performs many transactions (in our case) per minute.
 To allow for a productive experiment, brokerage fees will be turned off for high frequency trading accounts.
 The goal of such a system will be to break even.
 These will be called Automatic Drones Traders and can be programmed to be high frequency traders.
 They will be created to simulate additional buying and selling.
 They will be based on the following:
 * buying a rising stock
 * selling a stinking stock
 * buying a random stock and holding it until the stock moves by +/- 1% and then selling it
-* buying the stocks of the top performers on Pitfail
+* buying the stocks of the top performers on PitFail
-* buying recently bought stocks on Pitfail
+* buying recently bought stocks on PitFail
 * etc...

 Cover's Universal Algorithm
 ...........................
 This algorithm will be implemented by an Automatic Drone.
-It begins by buying nearly all the stocks available in the stock exchange and creating ratios amongst the stocks (in Pitfail's case, constant).
+It begins by buying nearly all the stocks available in the stock exchange and creating ratios amongst the stocks (in PitFail's case, constant).
 By the end of the day, some stocks will increase and some stocks will decrease in price, changing the ratio between the stocks.
 This drone will sell/buy stocks to re-balance the ratios in the portfolio for the start of the next day.

 Data Structures
 ---------------

 User Interface Design and Implementation
 ========================================
-Pitfail's overall user interface closely resembles the interface depicted in its mockups: most of the changes were merely cosmetic.
-Most of the functional changes are because the current implementation of Pitfail is missing features that were included in the mockup: e.g. companies, leagues, and social interaction.
+PitFail's overall user interface closely resembles the interface depicted in its mockups: most of the changes were merely cosmetic.
+Most of the functional changes are because the current implementation of PitFail is missing features that were included in the mockup: e.g. companies, leagues, and social interaction.
 These changes are grouped into general categories, described in detail, and justified in the following sections.